Brian Kogelmann

 Book Chapters

-1. “Public Choice and Political Equality.”
-Wealth and Power: Philosophical Perspectives, edited by Michael Bennett, Huub Brouwer, and Rutger Claassen.
-London: Routledge, forthcoming.
+2. “Public Choice and Political Equality.”
+Wealth and Power: Philosophical Perspectives, edited by Michael Bennett, Huub Brouwer, and Rutger Claassen: 67-84.
+Routledge, 2022.

-2. “Justificatory Failures and Moral Entrepreneurs: a Hayekian Theory of Public Reason.”
+3. “Justificatory Failures and Moral Entrepreneurs: a Hayekian Theory of Public Reason.”
 Exploring the Political Economy & Social Philosophy of F.A.
 Hayek, edited by Peter J. Boettke, Jayme S. Lemke, and Virgil Henry Storr: 79-99.
-Lanham: Rowman & Littlefield, 2018.
+Rowman & Littlefield, 2018.

-3. “Buchanan and Arrow on Impossibility, Democracy, and Market.”
+4. “Buchanan and Arrow on Impossibility, Democracy, and Market.”
 Exploring the Political Economy & Social Philosophy of James M. Buchanan, edited by Paul Aligica, Christopher J. Coyne, and Stefanie Haeffele: 123-141.
-Lanham: Rowman & Littlefield, 2018.
+Rowman & Littlefield, 2018.

-4. “Rawls, Buchanan, and the Search for a Better Social Contract.”
+5. “Rawls, Buchanan, and the Search for a Better Social Contract.”
 Exploring the Political Economy & Social Philosophy of James M. Buchanan, edited by Paul Aligica, Christopher J. Coyne, and Stefanie Haeffele: 17-38.
-Lanham: Rowman & Littlefield, 2018.
+Rowman & Littlefield, 2018.

-5. “Rational Choice Theory.”
+6. “Rational Choice Theory.”
 Research Methods in Analytic Political Theory, edited by Adrian Blau: 217-242.
-Cambridge: Cambridge University Press, 2017. (with Gerald Gaus).
+Cambridge University Press, 2017. (with Gerald Gaus).

 Edited Volumes

-1. Exploring the Political Economy and Social Philosophy of Elinor and Vincent Ostrom.
-Lanham: Rowman & Littlefield, 2020. (co-edited with Peter Boettke and Bobbi Herzberg).
+2. Exploring the Political Economy and Social Philosophy of Elinor and Vincent Ostrom.
+Rowman & Littlefield, 2020. (co-edited with Peter Boettke and Bobbi Herzberg).

 Book Reviews